 What kind of countertops are best for undermount sink installation?

-Whether you choose a undermount or drop in sink may come down to what type of countertops you have.
+Whether you choose an undermount or drop-in sink may come down to what type of countertops you have.
 Not all countertops will work with undermount sinks because of the weight and adhesion required.
-Laminate or tile countertops are not suitable of undermount sinks.
+Laminate or tile countertops are not suitable for undermount sinks.